Embracing daily devotion: cultivating a sacred practice

-Cultivating a daily devotional practice and making space to honour yourself
+Cultivating a daily devotion practice and making space to honour yourself

-Hello and thanks for being here.
-If you’re new here I’m Laura, a counsellor, nature therapist, somatic therapist and space holder.
+If this is your first time finding me, I’m Laura, a holsitic counsellor, nature therapist, somatic therapist and space holder.
 I’m also a Pagan Priestess.
-My offerings are all about supporting you to connect with yourself and the world around you.

-My daily devotion doesn’t follow a strict formula.
-It’s fluid, intuitive, and responsive to what I need on any given day.
+Devotion, in this context, feeds into this beautifully.
+If we devote ourselves to something, we step into a space where we can meet ourselves in the moment, give without expectation of receiving and be in service without ego.
+We can also connect with gratitude.
+This doesn’t have to be complicated, all we need to do is show up with presence and intention.
+My devotional practices don’t follow a strict formula.
+They’re fluid, intuitive and responsive to what I need on any given day.
 Some days it looks like meditation or yoga.
-Other days, it might be going to therapy, journaling to process my experiences, or simply resting when my body asks for it.
-It might be time spent in nature, moments of stillness, prayer, or even showing up for someone in my community.
-It includes the small, ordinary acts that nourish my body, mind, and spirit.
+Other days, it might be going to therapy, journaling to process my experiences or resting when my body needs to rest.
+It might be time spent in nature, moments of stillness, prayer or even showing up for someone in my community.

-Having a daily devotional practice over the past two months has really deepened my relationship with my 'self'.
-It feels like something tangible that I can come back to over and over again.
-These are practices I often engage with anyway but framing them as devotion changes the energy behind them.
+My practice is about doing one thing each day with a deeply held intention.
+This has really deepened my relationship with my 'self'.
+It feels like something tangible that I can come back to over and over again and it anchors me when things feel uncertain or unstable.
+These are practices I often engage with anyway but offering them as an act of devotion changes the energy behind them.
 It becomes less about “doing the thing” and more about how I show up to the thing.
-It’s a commitment to return to myself, again and again, with intention, with care, and with reverence for the sacredness of everyday life.
+It’s a commitment to return to myself, again and again, with intention, with care and with reverence for the sacredness of everyday life.

 Devotion doesn’t need to be performative or perfect.
 It doesn’t require rituals that look a certain way or fit a particular aesthetic.
 It just asks us to listen.
 To show up.
 To honour the life that’s unfolding within and around us, one moment at a time.
 Being intentional about the way I show up each day, for at least one part of my day, brings peace, spaciousness and grounding.

-A great place to start is making a list of the ways you already have devotion practices.
-Maybe you meditate each morning, maybe you do work in the community, maybe you do a daily walk?
+A great place to start is making a list of the ways you already have regular practices that you could bring a little more intention to.
+Maybe you meditate, maybe you do work in the community, maybe you do a daily walk?
 Perhaps you check in with yourself each day to see how you're feeling physically or emotionally?
 Maybe you go to an exercise class or yoga or make space once a week for a really lovely nap.
 All of these things, to me, are devotional.
+If you don’t have any practices that could be devotional, you could use my post ‘embrace simple rituals for daily grounding’ as a starting point.

-Once you have your list, you can use that as a basis for daily devotion.
+Once you have your list, you can use that as a basis to explore a devotional practice.
 I'm also offering some suggestions below for practices that you can add to your list.

 Meditation has been shown to have many positive effects on our minds and bodies: it reduces stress and anxiety; improves focus; boosts our immune systems; slows down aging by reducing inflammation in the body; helps us sleep better at night.
 From an emotional and spiritual perspective, meditation helps us to cultivate self-awareness, understand our thoughts, emotions, and inner experiences, and develop more compassion and empathy for ourselves and others.